prettygood236/prettygood236.github.io/_posts/Study/Data Structures and Algorithms/2022-01-31-fundamentals-of-data-structures.md

   console.log(word + ' is not a palindrome. ') // parkbyungchan is not a palindrome
 }
 ```
-**-Arrays are already has all the functions we need in order to use it as a stack!**
+*Arrays are already has all the functions we need in order to use it as a stack!*

 ### 1.3 Stack Implementation